Niffilum/PKMN-SWSH-Compilation-of-Programs/README.md

 Made by Brianuu
 -https://www.youtube.com/watch?v=y2xFf7e_KSU&t=557s

-Please go to [Split's](https://github.com/spl-t/swsh-auto-host) and [BrianuuuSonic's](https://www.youtube.com/user/brianuuusonic2) respective to know how to use their codes.
+Please go to [Split's](https://github.com/spl-t/swsh-auto-host) and [BrianuuuSonic's](https://www.youtube.com/user/brianuuusonic2) respective source to know how to use their codes.
 All I did was add features and compile them in one folder

 ## thanks & credits